WebDevBooster/dozenal/README.md

 ## The Guidelines

 The following guidelines are meant to allow anyone to join this discussion or work on the development of the dozenal system.
 Even if you aren't a persuasion expert.

-It's possible that we might deviate from a guideline on occasion, but the aim should be to keep as close to them as possible.
+It's possible that we might deviate from these guidelines on occasion, but the aim should be to keep as close to them as possible.

 The core idea is: